Intel Corporation (INTC) Shares Up Despite Recent Market Volatility

-Intel Corporation (NASDAQ: INTC)’s stock price has increased by 0.76 compared to its previous closing price of 26.20. however, the company has experienced a 5.01% increase in its stock price over the last five trading days.
+Intel Corporation (NASDAQ: INTC)’s stock price has increased by 1.76 compared to its previous closing price of 25.53. but the company has seen a 2.57% gain in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 02/22/23 that Intel Cuts Quarterly Dividend by 66%

 Is It Worth Investing in Intel Corporation (NASDAQ: INTC) Right Now?